sadinar/capEndgame3Calculator/README.md

 upgrades, suggest the next upgrade, show the chance per strike of getting a giant, and show the full probability table for a given time period.

-The constructor take the following arguments:
+The constructor takes the following arguments:
 - overclock configuration
 - giant achievement modifier, exactly as shown in game
 - rune giant luck modifier, exactly as shown in game
 - mining speed, exactly as shown in game
 - list of current strike levels
-- giant luck level
+- giant luck level, in game giant luck divided by 0.1.
+For example, `6.7 % 0.1 = 67`

 ###### Overclock configuration
 The overclock configuration constructor takes the following arguments: